openmdx/openmdx-documentation/Sdk/StepByStepTomEE.md

-# openMDX 2.10 for _Apache TomEE_ Step-by-Step Guide #
+# openMDX SDK for _Apache TomEE_ Step-by-Step Guide #

-This guide explains how to install, setup and deploy the examples of _openMDX 2.10_ on _Apache TomEE_.
+This guide explains how to install, setup and deploy the examples of _openMDX SDK_ on _Apache TomEE_.

 In this guide we use _Apache TomEE_ to deploy the sample applications.
 However, if you prefer you can deploy the applications also on any other _J2EE_ Application Server.

-__IMPORTANT:__ This guide assumes that the _openMDX 2.10_ projects are successfully setup as described in [openMDX 2.10 for Ant Step-by-Step](./StepByStepAnt.md).
+__IMPORTANT:__ This guide assumes that the _openMDX SDK Examples_ projects are successfully setup as described in [openMDX SDK Examples](./Examples.md).

-Open a shell and go to the directory where you have installed openMDX 2.10, e.g. _/tmp/dev_.
+Open a shell and go to the directory where you have installed openMDX SDK, e.g. _/tmp/dev_.
 Set the environment by executing _setenv.bat_ in Windows platforms and _setenv.sh_ on Unix platforms.

-Then go to the directory _./openmdx2-example/helloworld_.
+Then go to the directory _./openmdx-example/helloworld_.
 Run the command _ant assemble_.
 This builds the _EARs_ which we will deploy on _Apache TomEE_.
 The console output looks as shown below.

 ![img](files/StepByStepTomEE/StepByStepTomcat.pic090.png)

-The generated _EAR_ is located in the directory _./openmdx2-example/jre-1.6/helloworld/deployment-unit_.
+The generated _EAR_ is located in the directory _./openmdx-example/jre-1.6/helloworld/deployment-unit_.
 Copy the file _openmdx-helloworld.ear_ to the directory _$CATALINA_BASE/apps_ as shown below:

 ![img](files/StepByStepTomEE/StepByStepTomcat.pic100.png)